DrDeLaBill/StorageAT/README.md

 ## API

 The entire API, after processing the request, returns the execution status:
-* STORAGE_OK - Successfull exit code
+* STORAGE_OK - Successful exit code
 * STORAGE_ERROR - Interanal error
 * STORAGE_BUSY - Physical drive is busy
 * STORAGE_OOM - Out of memory
 * STORAGE_NOT_FOUND - Data was not found on physical drive
 * STORAGE_DATA_EXISTS - Data already exists on current address

-For any manipulation of the mamory uses a 32-bit address, so to save or/and load data you must perform a search in the appropriate mode.
+For any manipulation of the memory uses a 32-bit address, so to save or/and load data you must perform a search in the appropriate mode.

-Find funcion - finds data in storage
+Find function - finds data in storage
 * mode - search mode
-    * FIND_MODE_EQUAL - serches for data with equal prefix and identifier
+    * FIND_MODE_EQUAL - searches for data with equal prefix and identifier
-    * FIND_MODE_NEXT - serches for data that has an identifier next to the current, with a prefix identical current
+    * FIND_MODE_NEXT - searches for data that has an identifier next to the current, with a prefix identical current
-    * FIND_MODE_MIN - serches for data that has an minimum identifier, with a prefix identical current
+    * FIND_MODE_MIN - searches for data that has an minimum identifier, with a prefix identical current
-    * FIND_MODE_MAX - serches for data that has an maximum identifier, with a prefix identical current
+    * FIND_MODE_MAX - searches for data that has an maximum identifier, with a prefix identical current
-    * FIND_MODE_EMPTY - serches for empty page
+    * FIND_MODE_EMPTY - searches for empty page
 * address - the variable in which the result will be written
 * prefix - data prefix
 * id - data identifier